The Book, Published in 1993

 Translated into multiple languages, including Japanese, French, German, Spanish, Italian, and Finnish

-Chosen for "One Book, One City" (citywide read) in multiple locations including Washington D.C.; Lawrence, Kansas; Columbia, SC; and New Rochelle, NY
+Chosen for "One Book, One City" (citywide read) in multiple locations including Washington D.C.; Lawrence, Kansas; Columbia, SC; and New Rochelle, NY.

 Began as a Newspaper Story